...there is no room for grieving here—it might bring down the anger of the gods.

 Just as the messenger finishes his story, Antigone and Ismene come onstage, chanting a dirge.
 Antigone wails that they will cry for Oedipus for as long as they live.
 Not knowing where to turn, Antigone says the girls will have to wander alone forever.
 Theseus enters, asking the daughters to stop their weeping.
 They beg to see their father’s tomb, but the king insists that Oedipus has forbidden it.
 They cease their pleas, but ask for safe passage back to Thebes so that they may prevent a war between their brothers.
 Theseus grants them this, and the Chorus tells the girls to desist from crying, for all events in life occur according to the will of the gods.
 Theseus and the Chorus exit toward Athens; Antigone and Ismene head for Thebes.

 Like that of Oedipus the King, the central theme of Oedipus at Colonus is self-knowledge, but in the latter play, Oedipus’s self-knowledge may be too great rather than too scant.
 In Oedipus the King, the distance between Oedipus and the audience was an ironic one—we knew the truth about Oedipus, but he didn’t understand it himself.
 In Oedipus at Colonus, the Oedipus’s actions are all sanctified by his divine knowledge, and Oedipus has knowledge and understanding of his own plight that the rest of the characters do not have.
 Throughout the Theban plays, the audience is distanced from real events, especially violent ones.
 Since many of the play’s events are reported after they occur, in narrative, the distance between the reader and Oedipus in this final play is doubled.
-Not only do we not see Oedipus die, no one but Theseus does.
+We, the audience, do not see Oedipus die; Theseus is the only witness to his death.

 Again, it is not an action or object that will guard Colonus, but rather language, transmitted over time.
 Oedipus states that his death and body are not important to the well-being of Colonus; the secret passed from son to son will be the city’s true guardian.
 It is puzzling, though, that Sophocles built his play around a secret that is never revealed to the audience.
 In Oedipus the King, it was the audience’s superior knowledge that gave it delight and sorrow.
 What do we feel when such knowledge is denied to us?
 The moment of Oedipus’s secretive death is unceremonious, marked by nothing but a few prosaic lines from the Chorus, which knows as little as we do.